ifurusato/radiozoa/README.md

 # The Radiozoa Robot Operating System (RROS)

-The Radiozoa Robot Operating System (RROS) is written in MicroPython and coordinates multiple concurrent behaviors by blending their target velocities into a single movement vector, which is then mapped to a two-wheel differential drive chassis.
+The Radiozoa Robot Operating System (RROS) is written in MicroPython and is capable of coordinating multiple concurrent behaviors by blending their target velocities into a single movement vector, which is then mapped to a two-wheel differential drive chassis.
 The primary input comes from the Radiozoa behavior module, which calculates desired lateral (vx), longitudinal (vy), and rotational (omega) values based on distance data from the eight ToF sensors, which feature a 1cm accuracy over